What is NUwave-guest?

-Standard guest accounts are valid for eight hours.
+Standard guest accounts are valid for 12 hours.
 This time frame starts when the guest registers.
 Once that time has expired, you will have to re-register.
 Guest access for conferences will vary.

 I have a cell phone that is not on AT&T, Verizon, Sprint, T-Mobile, MetroPCS, or US-Cellular.
 How can I register?

 Individuals who don’t use the five carriers listed above, including guests with international phone numbers and guest using applications such Google Voice will not be able to register directly through the guest wireless portal.
 These guests must visit the Help & Information Desk on the first floor of Snell Library (located next to the InfoCommons) for in-person registration assistance.
 A government issued photo id will be needed to complete the registration process.